 FBI: White Collar Crime – Access the Federal Bureau of Investigation (FBI) website to read about white collar crimes.
 The page lists information regarding different types of white-collar crimes such as corporate fraud, falsification of financial information, health care fraud, and mortgage fraud.

 Florida Statutes: White Collar Crime – Access the official website for the Florida Statutes to read the White-Collar Crime Victim Protection Act.
 The act lists chapters for white collar crimes and definitions related to the offenses.

 Brooksville White Collar Crimes Defense Lawyer, FL

 If you or a loved one has been charged with fraud, embezzlement, identity theft, or any other type of white-collar crime, it’s time to protect your reputation, rights, and future.
 The penalties for a white-collar crime conviction in the state of Florida are by no means light, so it’s important to take your charges seriously.
 During a difficult time like this, it’s within your best interest to secure the skilled legal representation of a qualified defense attorney,

-With over 20 years of experience, Florida criminal defense attorney Ashley Aulls at The Law Office of Ashley Aulls, P.A. can build a strong and solid defense for your case.
+Florida criminal defense attorney Ashley Aulls at The Law Office of Ashley Aulls, P.A. can build a strong and solid defense for your case.
 If you reside in Brooksville, North Weeki Wachee, High Point, Hernando Beach, Hill ‘n Dale, Inverness Highlands, Sugarmill Woods, Lecanto, Wildwood, Lake Panasoffkee, or Bushnell, Florida, there is no time to waste.
 Call (352) 593-4115 as soon as possible to schedule a consultation with Aulls and discuss all your legal options.